- Code BIOL2174

 - Course subject Biology

-This course deals with the basic physiology of cells, with a particular emphasis on human disease.
-It will cover the following topics: cell and membrane structure and function; membrane channels and transporters and their roles in nutrient uptake, ion homeostasis, cell signalling and drug resistance; the electrical properties of membranes; the cellular and molecular basis of the excitability of the nervous system; excitation-contraction coupling in muscle; signal transduction; the molecular structure and function of membrane transport proteins; the molecular basis of the action of a number of drugs; diseases involving transporter and channel defects.
+This course deals with the basic physiology of cells and the origins of disease, with a particular emphasis on membrane transport processes.
+The proteins that control entry and exit to the cell provide the fundamental interface between cells and their surroundings, controlling such things as the electrical excitability of nerves, the secretion of hormones and the uptake of drugs.
+This course will cover the following topics: cell and membrane structure and function; membrane channels and transporters and their roles in nutrient uptake, ion homeostasis, cell signalling and drug resistance; the electrical properties of membranes; the cellular and molecular basis of the excitability of the nervous system; excitation-contraction coupling in muscle; signal transduction; the molecular structure and function of membrane transport proteins; the molecular basis of the action of a number of drugs; diseases involving transporter and channel defects.
+Specific examples include explaining the molecular origins of epilepsy and designing novel treatments for malaria.

 - Explain the cellular and molecular basis of the excitability of the nervous system;

-- Define the differences between channels and transporters and discuss in detail the role of these proteins in the uptake of nutrients and neurotransmitters, and in ion homeostasis and signalling;
+- Recognise the differences between channels and transporters and discuss in detail the role of these proteins in the uptake of nutrients and neurotransmitters, and in ion homeostasis and signalling;

-- Understand the molecular basis of a range of diseases in which membrane transport proteins play a role;
+- Understand the molecular basis of a range of diseases and drug resistance mechanisms in which membrane transport proteins play a role;

-- Work collaboratively with peers to research and communicate scientific journal articles.
+- Work collaboratively with peers to analyse and appraise scientific journal articles;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.